GENL/matice/README.md

 ```

 #### Retrieve the current locale
-To retrieve the current locale, use:
+To locales information, matice exposes the `MaticeLocalizationConfig` class :
 ```js
 import { MaticeLocalizationConfig } from "matice"